Chicken Mushroom Buckwheat

 Ingredients

-• 2 large chicken breasts, sliced into cubes or stripes
+• 2 large chicken breasts (about 450 g total), sliced into thick cubes or stripes

 • 1 large yellow or Spanish onion, sliced